dhconnelly/dhcdev/README.md

 ### Deploy to production

-The docker image (including the static site and the server) is automatically built and deployed to Digital Ocean via Github Actions on each commit to the main branch.
+The site is served on GCP Cloud Run.
+It will automatically pick up new pushes to the main branch and deploy them after merge.

 ## Implementation

 There are two parts:

--   `build`: a static site builder.
+-   `package build`: implements a simple static site builder.
 It copies files from one directory to another, rendering any Markdown (`.md`) files into HTML and copying all other files without modification.

--   `serve`: serves static files.
+-   `package serve`: implements an http handler for static files.
 There's some wrapper logic around the Go standard library's `http.FileServer` to log requests and response codes, expose basic metrics using `expvar` at `/debug/vars`, and add a `Cache-Control` header for Cloudflare CDN.

-The `Dockerfile` builds both tools, calls `build` to build the files in `pages`, and calls `serve` to serve them.
+`package main` wraps up both of these packages.
+The `Dockerfile` uses this to build and serve the site, but separates the build and serving stages in order to deploy the static assets in the Docker image.

 ## License